Machado’s grand slam carries Padres over Harper’s Phillies

 Machado signed a $300 million, 10-year deal with the Padres on Feb.
 21 and Harper signed a $330 million, 13-year deal with the Phillies on March 1.

-Machado’s two-out slam off JD Hammer highlighted the seven-run sixth.
-After rookie Josh Naylor hit a two-run single to knock out Aaron Nola (6-1), Hammer came on and walked Greg Garcia to load the bases.
-He struck out Franmil Reyes before Machado drove the next pitch over Harper’s head and into the home run deck in right field.
+Machado said he didn’t get a chance to speak with Harper before the game.

+“I think he was getting ready and I was.
+It’s always good to find a new home.
+He found one and I found one myself.
+That’s the most excitement that we could get, knowing that we’re going to be here for a long period of time.”

-Franmil Reyes homered off Nola in the fifth, his 17th, and Ian Kinsler hit a go-ahead double in the sixth.
+Reyes homered off Nola in the fifth, his 17th, and Ian Kinsler hit a go-ahead double in the sixth.

 Nola allowed six runs and eight hits in 5 1/3 innings, struck out three and walked three.